What is emelFM2?

 A ChangeLog is available.

-Between releases, the latest source-code can be browsed at, and downloaded from, the subversion repository or via the 'browse-source' button at the top of this page.
+Between releases, the latest source-code can be browsed at, and downloaded from github, or (less-frequently updated) the subversion repository or via the 'browse-source' button at the top of this page.
 Almost always, such code can be compiled and run, but occasionally (and temporarily), that may not be the case.

 Pre-releases and older official releases of emelFM2 are available from the DownLoads page.